rachaellam/sns-colour-palettes/README.md

 # sns-color-palette

 I've created a visualization of all colour palettes offered in `seaborn` using [TTC Streetcar Delay Data](https://open.toronto.ca/dataset/ttc-streetcar-delay-data/).
 Below are a few of my favourites, but you can access them all in the "sns-color-palette.ipynb" file.
+It might take a minute to load because it has over 90 codes and corresponding visualizations.

 # blues